-15. The theme of World Hydrography Day (WHD) 2020 is "Hydrography - enabling autonomous technologies".
-This theme is intended to highlight the role of hydrography in various dimensions: Firstly for the conduct of hydrographic survey itself by means of autonomously acting sensor carriers such as autonomous surface vehicles (ASV), autonomous underwater vehicles (AUV) and flying drones with Lidar equipment.
+15. The theme for the celebration of World Hydrography Day (WHD) 2020 was "Hydrography - enabling autonomous technologies".
+This theme was intended to highlight the role of hydrography in various dimensions: Firstly for the conduct of hydrographic survey itself by means of autonomously acting sensor carriers such as autonomous surface vehicles (ASV), autonomous underwater vehicles (AUV) and flying drones with Lidar equipment.
 Secondly to pave the way for the expected development of safe, secure and environmentally sound Maritime Autonomous Surface Ships (MASS) operations under the auspices of the IMO, which will definitely rely on certified hydrographic information.